artRevolution in "seeing" and depicting what is viewed.

 Animals in the hall way, or are they?

-Inspiration: At the beginning of the 15th century Filippo Brunelleschi worked out the same basic principles of mathematical laws of perspective–including the concept of the vanishing point–known to the Greeks and Romans but later discarded by Byzantine and Gothic artistic expression.
+Inspiration: At the beginning of the 15th century Filippo Brunelleschi worked out the same basic principles of mathematical laws of perspective –including the concept of the vanishing point– known to the Greeks and Romans but later discarded by Byzantine and Gothic artistic expression in the west.

 Ravenna Apse 6th Century